-- Worcester Permain (1874, Worcester - seedling from Devonshire Quarrenden)
+- Worcester Pearmain (1874, Worcester - seedling from Devonshire Quarrenden)

-- Reverend W Wilks (cooker, 1904, Chelsea - Peasgood Nonsuch x Ribston Pippin)
+- Reverend W Wilks (cooker/eater, 1904, Chelsea - Peasgood Nonsuch x Ribston Pippin)

-- Merton Worcester (1914, John Innes Institute - Cox's Orange Pippin x Worcester Permain)
+- Merton Worcester (1914, John Innes Institute - Cox's Orange Pippin x Worcester Pearmain)

 - James Grieve (1893, Edinburgh - seedling from Pott's Seedling or Cox's Orange Pippin)

 - Merton Charm (1933, John Innes Institute - McIntosh Red x Cox's Orange Pippin)